Mr. X (Resident Evil): Appearances

 In the original Resident Evil 2 (1998), Mr. X wore only a trench coat, while in the remake, he also wears a fedora hat.
 He was dropped into Raccoon City by Umbrella Corporation along with five other T-103 Tyrants during the outbreak of the T-virus, a highly contagious zombifying virus created as a bioweapon.
 While the others were commanded to engage in a cover-up of the situation, T-00 was given two unique missions: eliminate any survivors in the Raccoon City Police Station, and track down a sample of the G-virus—a mutagenic pathogen enabling immense growth and power—by any means necessary.
-Leon and Claire soon discover he is immune to harm from any normal weapon.
-While being temporarily incapacitated by the impact of a moving van and explosives detonated by series antivillain Ada Wong, he later recovers before being seemingly killed by William Birkin, a mutated scientist who formerly worked for Umbrella.
+Leon and Claire discover he is immune to harm from any normal weapon.
+While being temporarily incapacitated by the impact of a moving van and explosives detonated by Ada Wong, he later recovers before being seemingly killed by William Birkin, a mutated scientist who formerly worked for Umbrella.
 In Claire's scenario, he is not seen further, while in Leon's scenario, Mr. X is shown to have regenerated again, pursuing Leon into NEST, a secret Umbrella Corporation research facility.
 When the self-destruct sequence for NEST is triggered, he mutates into a Super Tyrant and attempts to kill Leon once and for all.
-Ada gives Leon a rocket launcher, allowing him to permanently kill Mr. X.
+Ada gives Leon a rocket launcher, allowing him to destroy Mr. X once and for all.

-Mr. X also appears as an enemy in the Cavia-developed light gun shooter Resident Evil: The Darkside Chronicles (2009), and as a playable character in Resident Evil: Resistance (2020), a companion game to Resident Evil 3 (2020).
+A new Mr. X appears as a boss in Resident Evil Requiem (2026).
+The villain Zeno summons him to attack Leon, who has returned to the ruins of Raccoon City 28 years after Resident Evil 2.
+He pursues Leon through the Raccoon City Police Station ruins before the player engages him in a battle outside.
+Files obtained after the fight reveals that this Mr X was a mass-produced variant sold on the black market after Umbrella's demise.

 Other appearances

+Mr. X appears as an enemy in the Cavia-developed light gun shooter Resident Evil: The Darkside Chronicles (2009), and as a playable character in Resident Evil: Resistance (2020), a companion game to Resident Evil 3 (2020).
 Outside the Resident Evil franchise, Mr. X appears in Monster Hunter: World (2018), PUBG Mobile (2018), and Puzzle & Survival (2023).